mo7amed115/Titanic/README.md

 # Titanic
-The data has been split into two groups: training set and test set .
+Working on Anaconda Version 4.10.3 with Python Version 4.10.3 The data has been split into two groups: training set and test set .
 The training is set used to build The machine learning models.